 Do you have all the tools you need?
 Are your budgets sufficient?
 Does your company culture value security?
 When was the last time you held a training session?
 In a perfect world, you’re asking yourself these questions without having encountered a cyberattack on your company.
 So put it in action as soon as possible, or be ready to shoulder some of the blame.

 Interested in hearing more on this topic?
-Check out our upcoming webinar with MYKI all about humans and the weakest link in cybersecurity.
+Check out our on-demand webinar with MYKI all about humans and the weakest link in cybersecurity.